PRYDE - Employment /Training Opportunities

 - Supervision: 2 or 4 hours of group supervision weekly; possibly more depending on number of client contact hours.
 An hour of Individual Supervision will be provided each quarter or as needed.

 - Participation in the 2 hour weekly staff meeting and training session (Lake Forest location) on Tuesday morning is mandatory.

 - NEW!!!
 Detailed background check is no longer required - only a brief security clearance (allow 1-2 weeks).

 Graduate Assistant Employment Opportunities

-Paid Graduate Assistant positions support the PRYDE program with administrative responsibilities and receive clinical training In advance of practicum.
-Successful GA staff will have the advantage of having received extensive training, will already have experience conducting intake sessions and will have built a significant clinical case load prior to the start of practicum.
+Paid Graduate Assistant (GA) positions support the PRYDE program with administrative responsibilities and receive clinical training in advance of practicum.
+Successful GA staff will have the advantage of having received extensive training, will already have experience conducting intake sessions and will have built a clinical case load at PRYDE in anticipation of practicum.
 Administrative responsibilities include answering the telephone during business hours, processing referrals, case management (maintaining all necessary paperwork and record keeping in support of sanctions imposed by the program)and administrative support to staff.
 The position will end as soon as practicum starts.